B-Stefan/React-Starter-Kit-ReactiveX/Readme.md

 #React-Starter-Kit-Typescript

-This repository contains a prototype of a starter kit for react and typescript.
+This repository contains a prototype of a starter kit for react.
-The reson for this template is that I think the current starter kits have so many different default setups like testing, travis
+The reason for this template is that I think the current starter kits have so many different default setups like testing, travis that you need a simple clear template with a minimal function.

 ## Getting started

 Requirements